rouyng/airspotbot/README.md

 airspotbot is only as good as the data it receives.
 While ADS-B Exchange is a great resource that provides a huge amount of unfiltered data, there are still gaps in coverage.
 There are also many military aircraft that cannot be tracked or identified using their transponders.
 See [the ADS-B Exchange FAQ](https://www.adsbexchange.com/faq/) for more details.

-### Example accounts
-airspotbot currently runs [@phxairspots on twitter](https://www.twitter.com/phxairspots).
-If you use airspotbot to run a Twitter account and would like it listed here, let me know via opening an issue or create a pull request adding it to this section in `README.md`.

 ## Usage

 ### Requirements